rockroman/CI_PP1_SO/README.md

 ***

-1. Empty links Error in vawe wave validator.(Social media links in footer are empty since i used Font awsome icons)
+1. Empty links Error in  wave validator.(Social media links in footer are empty since i used Font awsome icons)
  - Solution :(Add "aria-label" to links) ,helping assistive technologies and If the information is important making it visible for all users.

 2. User can input negative number in phone-number input field.